hypnoscope/let-s-code-an-indie-game/episode_33/README.md

-# Let's Code and Indie Game - Episode 32 - Swords!
+# Let's Code and Indie Game - Episode 33 - Inventory

 ##  What's Covered

-In this episode we add a sword to our game and tidy up some of our entity spawning code.
+In this episode we add a way for the player to pickup the sword we added last time.